Mary Rossell, President

-Kelly Holmstrom, President
+Kelly Holmstrom, Vice-President

 Interested in becoming a Board Member?
 Our Board governs the overall execution of the organization’s mission.
 Principally, the Board manages organizational finances and sets long term priorities for programs.
 The Board also oversees the Executive Director, who is responsible for day-to-day management of the organization.
 Overall, the members of the Board contribute the educational, management, legal, and financial skills needed to ensure long term organizational stability and ensure year-to-year bereavement support activities to help family and friends after a suicide loss.

 Marilyn still remembers the unbearable pain she experienced after her 18-year-old son Steven died by suicide near the family's Sacramento home in 1977.
 "I spent a good three years crying," recalls Koenig, 83.
 "It was such a horrible, deep sadness.
 If I got in my car by myself, I'd sob the whole time.
 In my head I knew what happened, but it took years for my heart to accept it."

 Koenig, a mother of seven, realized she wanted to help others coping with the same loss — but that she'd have to create her own group to do it.
 "There was such a need for people to come together and share support," says Koenig, who launched Friends for Survival in 1983 along with eight others affected by the death of loved ones.
 Nearly four decades later, Koenig and her group of volunteers have helped 11,000 people begin to heal after a loved one died by suicide, held nearly 2,200 support meetings (eight times a month), mailed more than 11 million newsletters and launched the nation's first toll-free suicide loss help line.

 "When someone first reaches out," adds Koenig, "even if they can't verbalize it, what they're asking is, 'Tell me how I'm going to get through this?' "